Coenicorn/varsity-winners/README.md

 ## Contributing

-When this data is outdated or wrong, or you feel like there are improvements to be made, feel free to open an issue or a pull request!.
+When this data is outdated or wrong, or you feel like there are improvements to be made, feel free to open an issue or a pull request!

-If you know something cool about a specific edition of the varsity, pop it into the "notes" section!
+If you know something cool about a specific edition of the Varsity, pop it into the "notes" section!
+I'm a pretty young guy and generally don't know much about the sport and/or the history of it, so help is greatly appreciated!

 ## Data format